LGUG2Z/komorebi/README.md

-cycle-workspace               Focus the workspace in the given cycle direction new-workspace                 Create and append a new workspace on the focused monitor invisible-borders             Set the invisible border dimensions around each window adjust-container-padding      Adjust container padding on the focused workspace adjust-workspace-padding      Adjust workspace padding on the focused workspace change-layout                 Set the layout on the focused workspace
+cycle-workspace               Focus the workspace in the given cycle direction new-workspace                 Create and append a new workspace on the focused monitor invisible-borders             Set the invisible border dimensions around each window work-area-offset              Set offsets to exclude parts of the work area from tiling adjust-container-padding      Adjust container padding on the focused workspace adjust-workspace-padding      Adjust workspace padding on the focused workspace change-layout                 Set the layout on the focused workspace